-To help you decide which social media platforms are going to be right for your brand this year, here are our picks for the top social media sites you should care about (and invest in) during 2020 and guidance on where to place your bets.
+To help you decide which social media platforms are going to be right for your brand this year, here are our picks for the top social media sites you should care about in 2020.

-Long the home of influencers, brands, bloggers, small business owners, friends and everyone in between--Instagram has topped well over 1 billion monthly users for some time now.
+Long the home of influencers, brands, bloggers, small business owners, friends and everyone in between, Instagram has topped well over 1 billion monthly users.
 If you’re wondering whether a meaningful segment of your audience spends time on the platform, the answer is almost surely a resounding yes.

 The Content that Works Best on Instagram: Beautiful photography, stunning visuals, unique designs, selfie-style video that speaks directly to your audience and a cohesive theme to your content will help you stand out on Instagram.

 You Should Prioritize Instagram if: Your target audience is under the age of 40, you run a lifestyle, ecommerce, or photography business.

 YouTube hails as the second most popular search engine in the world today, right behind its parent company, Google.
 If your business could benefit from producing video tutorials or walkthroughs, visually-driven instructional content, product reviews or interviews, then this social media platform is a must for reaching their more than 2 billion monthly users.

 Who’s on YouTube (and Why): A whopping 73% of U.S. adults report regularly using YouTube, with a heavy concentration in the age range of 15 to 34 years olds.
 YouTube is broadly popular amongst both men and women, and usage tends to go up alongside income and level of education.